Frank Wilczek: Science outreach and activism

 Wilczek is a member of the Scientific Advisory Board for the Future of Life Institute, an organization that works to mitigate existential risks facing humanity, particularly existential risk from advanced artificial intelligence.
+Wilczek appeared on an episode of Penn & Teller: Bullshit!, where Penn referred to him as "the smartest person [they have] ever had on the show".

 In 2014, Wilczek penned a letter, along with Stephen Hawking and two other scholars, warning that "Success in creating AI would be the biggest event in human history.
 Unfortunately, it might also be the last, unless we learn how to avoid the risks."

 Wilczek is also a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organization which advocates for democratic reform in the United Nations, and the creation of a more accountable international political system.

 Wilczek is on the board for Society for Science & the Public.
 He is a co-founding member of the Kosciuszko Foundation of the Collegium of Eminent Scientists of Polish Origin and Ancestry.

-Wilczek has appeared on an episode of Penn & Teller: Bullshit!, where Penn referred to him as "the smartest person [they have] ever had on the show".

 Honors

-In 1982, he was awarded a MacArthur Fellowship.

-Wilczek was elected as a member of the National Academy of Sciences in 1990, a member of the American Academy of Arts and Sciences in 1993, and the American Philosophical Society in 2005.
+In 1982, Wilczek was awarded a MacArthur Fellowship.
+He was elected as a member of the National Academy of Sciences in 1990, a member of the American Academy of Arts and Sciences in 1993, and the American Philosophical Society in 2005.

 Wilczek became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2000.
 He was awarded the Lorentz Medal in 2002.
 Wilczek won the Lilienfeld Prize of the American Physical Society in 2003.
 In the same year, he was awarded the Faculty of Mathematics and Physics Commemorative Medal from Charles University in Prague.
 He was the co-recipient of the 2003 High Energy and Particle Physics Prize of the European Physical Society.
 The Nobel Prize in Physics 2004 was awarded jointly to David J. Gross, H. David Politzer and Frank Wilczek "for the discovery of asymptotic freedom in the theory of the strong interaction".
 Wilczek was also the co-recipient of the 2005 King Faisal International Prize for Science.
 In that same year, he received the Golden Plate Award of the American Academy of Achievement.
 On January 25, 2013, Wilczek received an honorary doctorate from the Faculty of Science and Technology at Uppsala University, Sweden.
 He also served on the Physical Sciences jury for the Infosys Prize from 2009 to 2011.
 In 2011, Wilczek gave the George Gamow Memorial Lecture at the University of Colorado Boulder.
 In 2022 he was awarded the Templeton Prize for the work that reveals "a vision of a universe that he regards as embodying mathematical beauty at the scales of the magnificently large and unimaginably small".

 Wilczek holds the Herman Feshbach Professorship of Physics at MIT Center for Theoretical Physics.
 He has also worked at the Institute for Advanced Study in Princeton and the Institute for Theoretical Physics at the University of California, Santa Barbara and was also a visiting professor at NORDITA.